dask/dask-blog/_posts/2019-08-09-pairwise-distance.md

 bottleneck.
 Thus it is pairmount to have a performant distance computation implementation to really leverage the hardware.

+TODO Might be nice to have a picture or graph of what some data looks like

 To start out, one might leverage a distance implementation from the highly optimized SciPy library.
 This is quick and can be dropped with relatively little effort as long as one's data fits what the function expects.
 So one